Generic coarse geometry of leaves: Amenability

 \begin{defn}[Block-Weinberger \cite{BlockWeinberger1992}] A metric space, $M$, is called \emph{amenable} if it has a quasi-lattice $\Gamma$ and a sequence of finite subsets $S_n\subset\Gamma$ such that $|\partial^\Gamma_rS_n|/|S_n|\to0$ as $n\to\infty$ for each $r>0$.
 Such a sequence $S_n$ is called a \emph{F{\o}lner sequence} in $\Gamma$. \end{defn}

-\begin{example} If $M$ is the metric space of vertices of some connected graph of finite type, then \(M\) is amenable if and only it is F{\o}lner as metric space of vertices of some connected graph (cf.~\eqref{|partial_rS|}).
-If $M$ is a connected complete Riemannian manifold of bounded geometry, then it is amenable as metric space of coarse bounded geometry if and only if it is F{\o}lner as Riemannian manifold\footnote{Recall that a Riemannian manifold is called \emph{F{\o}lner} if it has a sequence of smooth compact domains $\Omega_n$ such that $\vol\partial\Omega_n/\vol\Omega_n\to0$ as $n\to\infty$.}. \end{example}
+\begin{example} If $M$ is the metric space of vertices of some connected graph of finite type, then \(M\) is amenable if and only it is F{\o}lner as metric space of vertices of some connected graph (cf.~\eqref{|partial_rS|}). \end{example}

+\begin{example} Let $M$ is a connected complete Riemannian manifold.
+Recall that a Riemannian manifold is called \emph{F{\o}lner} {F{\o}lner!Riemannian manifold} if it has a sequence of smooth compact domains $\Omega_n$ such that $\vol\partial\Omega_n/\vol\Omega_n\to0$ as $n\to\infty$.
+If $M$ is of bounded geometry, then it is amenable as metric space of coarse bounded geometry if and only if it is F{\o}lner as Riemannian manifold. \end{example}

 \begin{defn} $\{M_i\}$ is called \emph{weakly equi-amenable} when \begin{itemize}

 \item there are equi-quasi-lattices $\Gamma_i\subset M_i$;

 \item there are subsets $S_{i,m,n}\subset\Gamma_i$ ($m,n\in\N$);